 Guiding future leaders to advance health equity locally and globally.

 DGSOM students with a strong interest in health equity are encouraged to join the Global Health Equity Pathway.
-This Pathway is a longitudinal commitment to engaging in activities related to health equity, both locally and globally, throughout medical school.
+This Pathway is a longitudinal commitment to engaging in activities related to health equity, both locally and globally.
 As part of the Pathway, students receive UCLA faculty mentorship and support for: 1) global health projects in research, public health programming, and/or policy and advocacy; 2) career planning; 3) networking; 4) contributing to equitable, sustainable global health partnerships; and 5) development of leadership skills.
 We encourage students with a passion for health equity to join the Pathway regardless of their career interests.

 1) Scholarly global health equity project

-Students will have a primary UCLA faculty mentor to guide them in their project(s), which can include, but is not limited to, a longitudinal research or policy/advocacy project, or participation in a quality improvement effort.
-The project can be based on work initiated during the Global Short-Term Training Program (GSTTP), or arise from other projects designed with the student’s mentor(s).
+Students will have a primary UCLA faculty mentor to guide them in their longitudinal project(s), which can include a focus on research, policy/advocacy, or public health programming.
+Projects may stem from work initiated during the Global Short-Term Training Program (GSTTP), or work done later in the medical school experience.

 We recognize that COVID-19 has prevented many students from participating in typical global health experiences (such as host-country GSTTP placements).
-Please contact Dr. Dovel if you are unsure as to whether your proposed scholarly project meets the objectives of the Pathway.
+Please contact Dr. Dovel if you are unsure if your proposed scholarly project meets the criteria of the Pathway.

 2) Participation in three Work-in-Progress Meetings (WIPs)

 We are committed to providing students in the Pathway with opportunities to network with other students, faculty, and staff, and to develop skills in scholarly global health work.
 Through our Work-in-Progress Meetings (WIPs), mentors and peers in the fields of global health/health equity come together to discuss student projects, challenges and lessons learned during the experience, and specific skills relevant to student projects, such as fostering equitable collaborations, data analysis, data visualization, and creating effective presentations.